-We expect that a substantial majority of the subsidiaries of our Operating Partnership will similarly satisfy both tests above as these subsidiaries will own real property rather than securities.
 If we raise the maximum offering amount, we expect real estate related loans or securities to comprise less than 10% of our portfolio.
 Even if we raise substantially less than the maximum offering amount, we expect real estate related loans and securities to constitute no more than a third of our portfolio.
-Therefore, the value of the subsidiaries of our Operating Partnership that may have to rely on Section 3(c)(1) or Section 3(c)(7) should never be greater than 40% of the value of the assets of our Operating Partnership.
+Therefore, the value of the subsidiaries of our Operating Partnership that must rely on Section 3(c)(1) or Section 3(c)(7) should never be greater than 40% of the value of the assets of our Operating Partnership.